YeahmanS/Deep-learning/README.md

-# D2L deep learning related stuff
+# Deep Learning
- created for my dl code will have pytorch mainly
+Mainly contain what i learned through YT and D2L website for deeplearning.